batuuqur/batuuqur/README.md

 # 👋 Hi there, I'm Batuhan

-🎯 I'm a **Full Stack Developer** with a passion for real-time web applications, computer vision, and interactive systems.
+🎯 I'm a **Full Stack Developer** with a passion for real-time web applications.
+That's the field I am currently focused.
-I’ve built face recognition systems, movement detectors, and games — always focused on practical, user-centered solutions.
-At the moment working on a part time job and do some coding, practicing language when i have the time.
+I’ve built and worked on few different projects that includes games, face recognition system, movement detector — always focused on practical, user-centered solutions.
+At the moment working on a part time job and do some coding, practicing language when I have the time.
 Nothing else for me to mention here, that's it.
 Anyone who is reviewing this right now: 'What is your purpose here?'

 ---